 The above link will take you to the EDDMapS -Report an Invasive Plant Occurrence- web form.
 Please provide as much information as possible.
 Also please make sure to have permission before entering private property.
+You do have to create a free account with EDDMapS to use the site.

 Beach Vitex